 The heart of any distillery is the still room, and at Blair Athol there are two pairs of stills, each comprising a wash still and a spirit still.
 The condensers are, unusually, inside the still room rather than on an outside wall of the building, and an interesting change from normal practice (for those really into the detail) is the absence of red and blue pipework and fittings to distinguish between the wash stills and the spirit stills.
 The attractive spirit safe was originally made at the Banffshire Copper Works in Dufftown.

-The tour then moves on to see the process of filling casks with the newly distilled spirit, and concludes in a viewing area in one of the bonded warehouses, where the spirit very slowly becomes Scotch whisky: a process that takes a legal minimum of three years.
+The tour then moves on to s viewing area in one of the bonded warehouses, where the spirit very slowly becomes Scotch whisky: a process that takes a legal minimum of three years.
 A visit to the excellent and spacious shop and tasting area concludes the tour.

 There is ample evidence of widespread distilling taking place in the Pitlochry area back to the early 1700s and probably earlier.
 The first distillery on the site of Blair Athol was founded in 1798 as "Aldour", based on a corruption of the name of the stream from which it took its water.

 This first distillery appears to have failed quite quickly because the very high excise duties at the time made legal distillers uncompetitive with illegal distillers.
 A more enlightened tax regime was introduced in 1823, and a new distillery was founded on the site by a Mr Conachar in 1826.
 By 1886 it covered 2.5 acres and was producing 60,000 gallons of "Highland Malt" each year.